2025-05-28 20:03:07

 Now let’s dissect this note, so you can apply the underlying principles to improve your own warm intro pitches.

-The main problem is this note doesn’t really seem sincere.
+My main problem with this note is it doesn’t really seem sincere.

 If you’re going to go through the trouble of asking for a warm intro (and using social capital for it), you might as well seem like you’re putting more effort into it.